bogongroverchalet/website/_posts/news/2023-01-17-winter-bookings.md

 ---
-title: Winter bookings open soon
+title: Winter bookings
 expires: '2023-02-20'
 date: '2018-05-18'
 category: news
 ---

-Winter bookings open Feb 1st for Victorian Rovers and any Venturers (and some others), Feb 7th all Rovers, and Feb 14th for everyone.
+Winter bookings open Feb 1st for Victorian Rovers and any Venturers (and some others), Feb 7th all Rovers (around 6am Vic time), and Feb 14th for everyone.

 Learn more in the latest [Bogong Bulletin](https://mailchi.mp/aca9b9219fce/bogong-bulletin-93).